telerik/fiddler-everywhere-docs/traffic/compare-traffic.md

     ![Compare Sessions tab](../images/livetraffic/compare/compare-tab-001.png)

 Fiddler Everywhere loads both sessions side-by-side with the session with a lower ID to the left (named **Group 1**) and the session with the higher ID to the right (named **Group 2**).
 The differences are highlighted in the session inspectors by a red background highlight for the removed content from the primary session and a green background highlight for newly added content in the secondary session.
-Additional sessions can be added to both groups allowing simultaneously to compare multiple sessions.
+Additional sessions can be added to both groups, simultaneously comparing multiple sessions.

-## Adding Sessions to the Compare Groups
+### Adding Sessions to the Compare Groups

-You can add more sessions to the compare groups through the context menu.
+You can add and compare more sessions by adding them to the comparison groups.

 1. Set **Live Traffic** to **Capturing** and make the requests.
 As a result, the sessions are captured and displayed in the **Live Traffic** list.